Easter dangers for your cat

 Many Easter dishes contain onions.
-Onions (as well as leeks) contain allicin, which is dangerous for cats and can cause severe anaemia, such as fatigue, vomiting and cramps.
+All types of onion contain allicin, which is dangerous for cats and can cause severe anaemia, leading to symptoms like fatigue, vomiting, and cramps.

-In addition to onions, leeks, fatty and savoury foods, there are a few other things to watch out for at Easter.
+As well as onions, leeks, and fatty, salty foods, there are a few other things to be mindful of this Easter.

 Easter treats

-What would Easter be without chocolate Easter eggs!
-In these eggs we find everything from chocolate to nuts, a delicacy for us humans, but a danger for our furry friends:
+What's Easter without chocolate eggs?
+Inside them, we find everything from chocolate to nuts – a delicacy for us, but a danger for our furry friends:

 Chocolate

-It contains theobromine, which is poisonous to cats.
-The darker the chocolate, the higher the theobromine content and the more dangerous it is for your cat.Nuts
+Chocolate contains theobromine, which is poisonous to cats.
+The darker the chocolate, the higher the theobromine content and the more dangerous it is.Nuts

-Nuts can get stuck in the throat or in the gastrointestinal tract.
-Some nuts, such as bitter almonds and macadamia nuts, are poisonous to many animals.
-It is important to know that nuts are often very salty, which can lead to salt poisoning.Sweets
+Nuts can get lodged in the throat or gastrointestinal tract.
+Some nuts, such as bitter almonds and macadamia nuts, are toxic to many animals.
+It's also worth noting that nuts are often very salty, which can lead to salt poisoning.Sweets

-Instead, give your cat treats or a chew that has been specially developed for your four-legged friend.
+Instead, offer your cat treats or a chew specifically designed for them.

 Easter decorations